computational-social-science-zurich/sicss-zurich/README.md

 ## Wednesday

-- 09:30-10:30: Teaching input: classification and regression
+- 09:30-10:30: Teaching input: Classification and regression
 - 10:30-11:00: Coffee break
-- 11:00-12:00: Teaching input: classification and regression; discussion of tasks for the afternoon
+- 11:00-12:00: Teaching input: Classification and regression; discussion of tasks for the afternoon
 - 12:00-13:00: Individual lunch breaks
 - 13:00-16:00: Work in groups
 - 16:00-17:00: Wrap-up, group presentations